 The Last Photograph‘s director and star, Danny Huston is a bit of a legend, and the opportunity to discuss his return to being a director wasn’t to be missed.
-What was not anticipated was the in-depth nature of Huston with his anecdotes and answers, which was welcoming as we sat down one day before the festival was set to begin, and as it will become apparent, the conversation has a couple of revelatory turns and remained thoroughly fascinating throughout.
+What was not anticipated was the in-depth nature of Huston with his anecdotes and answers, which was welcoming as we sat down one day before TIFF was set to begin, and as it will become apparent, the conversation has a couple of revelatory turns and remained thoroughly fascinating throughout.

 The following is a condensed and edited version of our interview with the loquacious and talented Danny Huston.